Qualities Of A Winning Management Consulting Resume

 2. Focus On Results With Consulting Resumes

 Consulting resumes must be results-oriented, just like consultants are.
-When reviewing your resume, your reviewer won’t be as interested in what you say you did, but in what the data reveals you did.
+When reviewing your resume, firms are not as interested in what you say you did, but in what the data reveals you did.
 In your work/experience section, instead of stating:Led sales force of 15 on nationwide promotional campaign.

 Share the results of your hard work like this:Led sales force of 15 on nationwide promotional campaign resulting in a 20% increase in company-wide quarterly sales.